VED-ER/mini-photoshop/README.md

 # Google-calendar-clone

+One of my favourites.
 A mini photoshop clone which uses css filter to edit an image.

 Live Site URL: [mini-photoshop](https://photoshop-clone-e4b49.web.app/)